robertdj/Deldir.jl/README.md

 del, vor, summ = deldir(x, y)
 ```

-The output from `deldir` are three DataFrames, one for the topology of the Delaunay triangulation, one for topology of the Voronoi tesselation and a summary mainly related to the area of the triangles and Voronoi cells.
+The output from `deldir` are three [DataFrames](https://github.com/JuliaData/DataFrames.jl):
+One for the topology of the Delaunay triangulation; one for topology of the Voronoi tesselation; one with a summary mainly related to the area of the triangles and Voronoi cells.

 By default, `deldir` works with points in the unit rectangle, but other bounding rectangles can be specified as a third argument.